Water exists in all the three states. Discuss.

 Reason — FeCl3 absorbs moisture when exposed to the atmosphere and ultimately dissolves in the absorbed water.
 Hence, it is a deliquescent salt.

-If a salt on heating gives water vapour, then that salt is:
+If a salt on heating does not give water vapour, then that salt is:

 - Hygroscopic